This is for those of you who would like to be booked at Caffè Lena.

 What Should You Send Me?

 NO need to mail a press kit and CD!
 Press kits are expensive to produce and time-consuming to review.
-I’ll respond to your request by looking at your website, EPK, and listening to songs (online).
+I’ll respond to your request by looking at your website, EPK, listening to songs (online), watching live performance videos on YouTube, and checking out the action on your Facebook and Twitter accounts.

 By the way, I’m often asked about what I look for in a website.
 Here are the key elements that I find very helpful: